Deodorant: Ratings of Sources

 by Contributors to Drugstore.com

-Users rate and review dozens of men's, women's and natural deodorants at Drugstore.com.
-Most deodorants only receive a handful of comments, but some get more than 100 reviews.
-Among those with the most reviews, Secret, Crystal and Certain Dri deodorants rate the highest.
+Users rate and review the huge selection of men's, women's and natural deodorants at Drugstore.com.
+Most deodorants only receive a handful of comments, but several get more than 50 reviews, and a few of those earn very high ratings.

 We Put 6 Natural Deodorants to the Test -- Here Are the Reviews

 This tester -- who says she's not a heavy sweater, and isn't very active -- tries six natural deodorants and awards each a letter grade.
 Each deodorant gets a one-paragraph summary explaining its strengths and weaknesses.
 The worst one gets a C+; her favorite earns an A, with three close A- runners-up.